Derivation of the robustness from the concurrence

 \centerline { \it Department for Theoretical Physics, Ivan Franko National University of Lviv,}

 \centerline { \it 12 Drahomanov St., Lviv, UA-79005, Ukraine}

 {

 Adding the maximally mixed state with some weight to the entanglement system leads to disentanglement of the latter.
 For each predefined entangled state there exists a minimal value of this weight for which the system loses its entanglement properties.
-We propose to use this value as a quantitative measure of entanglement.
-For a two-qubit pure state an exact expression of this measure is obtained.
-Finally, in the same way, the entanglement of special cases of mixed two-qubit states is calculated.
+This values was proposed to use as a quantitative measure of entanglement called robustness [G. Vidal, R. Tarrach, Phys.
+Rev. A {\bf 59}, 141 (1999)].
+Using the concurrence, we propose the derivation of this measure for the system of two qubit.
+Namely, for a two-qubit pure state an exact expression of robustness is obtained.
+Finally, in the same way, the robustness of special cases of mixed two-qubit states is calculated.